GoogleCloudPlatform/storage-sdrs/README-cloudfunctions.md

 If the delete event matches the delete or success regex pattern, it will make a request to SDRS to send a notification that the directory or dataset deletion was completed successfully.

-Otherwise if it matches the RPO regex pattern, it will make a request to SDRS to delete the retention job.
+Otherwise if it matches the RPO regex pattern, it will make a request to SDRS to delete the retention rule.

 ## Scheduler
 The scheduler function is triggered by a Cloud Scheduler event to send a request to SDRS to run either the executor or validation service.